colevoss/hpLink/README.md

 ###In your web page:
 After including jquery, hp-link[.min].js and hp-link[.min].css place "_$.hpLink()_" inside a document.ready function somehwere in your javascripts.

 Then add a hp-link data attribute to the button or link that will initialize HP Link modal.
+The data-hp-link attribute will need to include the following attributes:
+* type: [button, ad-static, ad-targeted]
+* name: _This can be any unique identifier for that button._
+* desc: _**Optional**_ anything that describes the button.
+Position on page, usage, etc.

-If you are sending data about a certain item, carrier, or policy you can set the value of the data-hp-link attribute to a JSON representation of it.
+The value of the data-hp-link attribute needs to be in the form of a JSON string. eg: '{"type": "button", "name": "find-auto-insurance"}'
 ```html
 <head>
   <script src="jquery.js"></script>